ravenprotocol/ravenverse/DISTRIBUTED_COMPUTING.md

 A slightly more complex implementation can be found in ```distributed_test.py```

+You can also test out a sample Linear Regression Algorithm by running:

+    python linear_regression.py

 ### 3. Client Side

 As of this release, distributed computing is supported only by [RavJs](https://github.com/ravenprotocol/ravjs) Clients.
 The ravjs repository gets automatically cloned during RDF configuration.